MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-c-cpp-advanced.md

 ## References
  **Disable Resolving**
- For performance reasons, ‘Find All References’  displays raw textual search results by default instead of using IntelliSense to verify each candidate.
+ For performance reasons, 'Find All References'  displays raw textual search results by default instead of using IntelliSense to verify each candidate.
 You can clear this check box for more accurate results on all find operations.
 To filter on a per-search basis, open the shortcut menu for  the result list, and then choose "Resolve Results."

  **Hide Unconfirmed**
- Hide unconfirmed items in the ‘Find All References’ results.
+ Hide unconfirmed items in the 'Find All References' results.
 If you unset the "Disable Resolving" option, you can use this option to hide unconfirmed items in the results.

  **Disable Reference Highlighting**